University of Medicine and Health Sciences: Accreditation

 UMHS is chartered in Saint Kitts and accredited by the Accreditation Board of Saint Kitts and Nevis, a recognized accrediting agency listed in the FAIMER Directory of Organizations that Recognize/Accredit Medical Schools (DORA).
 The school's charter was signed on August 24, 2007.
 UMHS is also listed in the FAIMER International Medical Education Directory (IMED).

 UMHS received its 6-year accreditation from the Accreditation Commission on Colleges of Medicine (ACCM) in May 2015.
 ACCM is an international accrediting body listed by the National Committee on Foreign Medical Education and Accreditation (NCFMEA), part of the US Department of Education, as "found to use standards to accredit their medical schools that are comparable to the standards used to accredit medical schools in the United States."

-In addition to its accreditations, UMHS entered an articulation agreement with Georgia University in 2015 and has obtained a provisional license by the state of Florida in 2018.
+In addition to its accreditations, UMHS entered an articulation agreement with Georgia Southern University in 2015 and has obtained a provisional license by the state of Florida in 2018.